VA Loans are For Life

 For example, if you purchase a home for $200,000, then about $50,000 of your entitlement is wrapped up in that home, given the nature of the VA's guaranty.
 You could purchase again without selling that home, but you would have less zero-down buying power because of your diminished VA loan entitlement.

 But if you're ready to sell that home and get another, that's a different story.
 As long as you sell the home and pay off the loan in full, you can have your full entitlement restored and available for another purchase.
-Having your full entitlement means being able to purchase up to your county's VA loan limit before needing to factor in a down payment.
+Having your full entitlement means being able to borrow as much as a lender is willing to lend without the need for a down payment.

 Restoring your entitlement is a simple process that involves a little paperwork and documentation.